 The present investigation was conducted from March to May 2024 at the Horticulture Research Farm, Department of Horticulture, Naini Agricultural Institute, Sam Higginbottom University of Agriculture, Technology and Sciences, Prayagraj (Uttar Pradesh).
 The study aimed to evaluate the effect of foliar application of nano-boron at a 50 ppm concentration on the growth, yield, and quality of various bitter gourd varieties.

-The experimental field was prepared by ploughing with a tractor-drawn disc plough, followed by two rounds of cross harrowing and subsequent planking.
-The field was then thoroughly using a leveller before layout.
+The experimental field was prepared by ploughing with a tractor-drawn disc plough, followed by two rounds of cross- harrowing and subsequent planking.
+The field was then thoroughly levelled using a leveller before layout.
 On March 17, 2024, 2–3 seeds were sown per hill at a spacing of 0.60 m between plants and 1.5 m between rows.
 Thinning and gap-filling operations were carried out 15 days after sowing to ensure a uniform seedling population; any gaps from non-germinated seeds were filled by resowing within a week.

-To maintain a weed-free crop, 2–3 weeding operations were implemented.
+To maintain a weed-free crop, 2–3 weedings operations were implemented.
 The first weeding was performed 21 days after sowing (April 9, 2024), with subsequent weeding conducted at monthly intervals.
 Uniform moisture around the root zone was ensured by administering light irrigation on the first and second days after sowing, and then at intervals of 5–6 days.

 Fertilizer applications were adjusted based on the variety, soil fertility, climate, and season.
 In general, well-decomposed farmyard manure (15–20 t/ha) was mixed into the soil during ploughing.
 Nano-boron at 50 ppm was then applied via foliar spraying on the various bitter gourd varieties on the 30th day after sowing at 11:00 am.